janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 This setup is ideal for recurring data processing workflows where files arrive in a GCS bucket at regular intervals (e.g., every 10 minutes) and need to be transformed using Dataflow and loaded into BigQuery.
 By using Apache Airflow and this DAG, you can automate and schedule the data processing workflow.
 The DAG ensures that the tasks are executed in the defined order and at the specified intervals.

 Do note that the actual operator and hook names, and some of their parameters, will differ between Airflow 1 and Airflow 2.
 Be sure to use the correct names and parameters for your version of Airflow.
+For example, if your code contains `contrib` imports, it can only be run in Composer 1.

 For more information about Airflow operators, please refer to the official Apache Airflow documentation at https://airflow.apache.org/ or the Astronomer Registry at https://registry.astronomer.io/.
 Additionally, if you have any specific questions or need further guidance, you can interact with "Ask Astro" an LLM-powered chatbot, available at https://ask.astronomer.io.